Virtual Charter Schools Are Booming, Despite A Checkered Reputation

 Oklahoma's Epic scandal

 Epic has denied most of the allegations.
-But they've run out of goodwill with regulators like Joy Hofmeister, Oklahoma's state superintendent of public instruction.
+But it has run out of goodwill with regulators like Joy Hofmeister, Oklahoma's state superintendent of public instruction.
 "We have a pattern of practice that is unacceptable and has to be changed," Hofmeister says.

 "Epic needs to be held accountable.
 All public schools need to be held accountable."